Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events communication.md

 It builds upon the concept of pub/sub and their by decoupling producer and consumer of events.

 * Can process huge amount of event with low latency
-* Guaranties delivery at least once
+* Guarantees delivery at least once
 * Supports ordering of events, if they are pinned to a specific partition.
 If high availability is important, then don't target a specific partition.

 ### Azure Service Bus